-Here we are close to the short argument for our solution to the paradox.
 According to the symmetry of the situation, we would adopt the concept 'simultaneity by symmetry' (cf. Section 3.3 and Figs. 2-3).
-According to this, the event ( $t_v = 4$ years, t = 5 years) on the star is 'simultaneous' with the event ( $t_v = 5$ years, t = 4 years) on the earth, and considering both systems as single clock, the conclusion is that both twins have aged 8 years by the return of the travelling twin.
+According to this, the event ( $t_v = 4$ years, t = 5 years) on the star is 'simultaneous' with the event ( $t_v = 5$ years, t = 4 years) on the earth, and considering both systems as SC, the conclusion is that both twins have aged 8 years by the return of the travelling twin.

 So what is then wrong with the standard argument.
 It is obviously about simultaneity.
-The standard narrative seems implicitly to be based on the assumption that the arrival of the twin at the star is 'simultaneous' with the earthbound twin having aged 5 years.
+The standard narrative seems implicitly to use the assumption that the arrival of the twin at the star is 'simultaneous' with the earthbound twin having aged 5 years.
 I disagree with this claim.
 The Lorentz transformation tells that the clock of the earthbound system located at the 'star' shows 5 years by the traveling twins arrival.
-But that does not imply that we can say that the earthbound twin has aged 5 years 'at the same time'.
-In my understanding simultaneity in TSR does not work that way.
+However, that does not imply that we can say that the earthbound twin has aged 5 years 'at the same time'.
+In my understanding, one cannot infer such simultaneity within the TSR.

-Further, by focusing on the full symmetry of the situation, it should actually be rather meaningless to claim that one ages faster than the other does.
-And if we ignore the effects of the acceleration/deceleration periods, it is hard to see any asymmetry here that could justify a claim of a true difference in ageing.
+Further, when we here focus on the full symmetry of the situation, it should be rather meaningless to claim that one ages faster than the other does.
+Therefore, when we ignore the effects of the acceleration/deceleration periods, it is hard to see any asymmetry here that could justify a claim of a true difference in ageing.

-Following up on the 'simultaneity by symmetry' we mention that we in this numerical example get w' = c/3, giving $\sqrt{1 - (w'/c)^2} = \frac{2}{3}\sqrt{2} \approx 0.94$ .
-So $4/\sqrt{1 - (w'/c)^2} \approx 4.24$ years is the time of the auxiliary reference frame at the travelling twins arrival at the star; cf. eq.
-(22).
+Now, finally to familiarize a little with the argument regarding the 'simultaneity by symmetry' we elaborate on the above numerical example.
+As an illustration, we use Fig. 3, and consider this to represent the situation when the travelling twin has reached his point of destination.
+From the above numerical values, we will from (12) get w' = c/3 = 5v/9, also giving $\sqrt{1 - (w'/c)^2} = \frac{2}{3}\sqrt{2} \approx 0.94$ .
+Further, in Fig. 3 let the lower point of the observational point b have value 4 (the clock readings of the twins at this instant).
+Then the clock reading at on the auxiliary system according to eq.
+(22) equals $4/\sqrt{1 - (w'/c)^2} = 3\sqrt{2} \approx 4.24$ years (at the travelling twin's arrival at the star).